Reviews You Can Rely On

 Analysis and Test Results

 This review features a group of Solid State Drives (SSD) and Hard Disk Drives (HDD).
 We chose this selection to reflect the best options on the market.
-After all the hands-on testing, we rated each based on three critical metrics; drive speed (including optimal and actual read and write speeds), convenience, and portability.
-Using these metrics, we provide our recommendations to help you find the best option for your needs.
+After all the hands-on testing, we rated each based on three critical metrics: drive speed (including optimal and actual read and write speeds), convenience, and portability.
+Using these metrics, we provide recommendations to help you find the best option for your needs.

 SSD vs. HDD